moby/moby/docs/sources/reference/commandline/cli.md

                                    'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
                                    'container:<name|id>': reuses another container network stack
-                                   'host': use the host network stack inside the container -p, --publish=[]           Publish a container's port to the host
+                                   'host': use the host network stack inside the contaner.
+Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.
+      -p, --publish=[]           Publish a container's port to the host
                                    format: ip:hostPort:containerPort | ip::containerPort | hostPort:containerPort
                                    (use 'docker port' to see the actual mapping)